-10.17 Ranking of Oralists
+10.14 Ranking of Oralists

 Individual oralists who have argued in two or more Preliminary Rounds shall be ranked from highest to lowest average oral score by the Administrator.
 An oralist's average oral score is the average of the scores awarded to that individual by each judge during the Preliminary Rounds, excluding the single lowest score awarded to the oralist.
-If two or more oralists are tied for purposes of Awards, the Administrator shall break the tie by comparing average oral scores without excluding the single lowest score.
-The same process shall be used to determine the oralist rankings for the Advanced Rounds.
-There shall be a further ranking combining the scores of those oralists who argued at least twice in the Preliminary and twice in the Advanced Rounds using the same method.
+Additionally, any artificially generated scores (i.e. average scores from a two judge panel) will not be included in an oralists average oral score calculation.

-Example: Milo argued in two Preliminary Round Moots.
-In his first appearance, the three judges awarded him a 90, an 85, and an 81.
-In his second appearance, the three judges awarded him an 89, an 85, and an 80.
-In determining his average oral score, the Administrator would disregard the 80 he received in the second Moot (his lowest mark).
-So his score would be the sum of her other five scores (430), divided by the number of judges whose scores were counted (5), for an average oral score of 86.0.
+Example: Lucy argued in two Preliminary Round Moots.
+In her first appearance, the three judges awarded her a 90, an 85, and an 81.
+In her second appearance, the three judges awarded her an 89, an 85, and an 80.
+In determining her average oral score, the Administrator would disregard the 80 she received in the second Moot (her lowest mark).
+So her score would be the sum of her other five scores (430), divided by the number of judges whose scores were counted (5), for an average oral score of 86.0.

-10.18 Ranking of Memorials
+10.15 Ranking of Memorials